 Bone-grafting can be a complicated process.
 For extensive cases, where large changes must be made to the shape and size of the area for the dental implant, separate surgery must be done before the implant can be placed (usually several months later).

-Your National Dental Care dentist will discuss this with you prior to implant surgery.
-Before surgery, a 3D image will be produced of your jawbone via cone beam x-ray.
-For the simpler procedures, local anaesthetic will usually be applied.
+Your National Dental Care dentist will discuss this with you before the implant surgery.
+Before surgery, a 3D image will be produced of your jawbone via a cone-beam x-ray.
+For more simple procedures, local anaesthetic will usually be applied.
 The grafted bone usually takes around six months to fuse with the existing bone.
-Bone grafting has a very high success rate as bone is not rejected in the same way as organs in organ transplants.
+Bone grafting has a very high success rate as the bone is not rejected in the same way as organs in organ transplants.

 Grafted bone material is best sourced from your available bone.
 Often this will come from your chin or the back of your lower jaw.

 If your National Dental Care surgeon cannot source enough bone from these areas, bone from your hip or shin may be required.
 This will require general anaesthesia and most like a stay in a hospital.
 Alternatively, bone can be sourced from freeze-dried human bone, or animal bone.
 Synthetic materials can also be used.
 You should discuss your options at length with your National Dental Care surgeon.

 For more information on bone grafting, visit your local National Dental Care practice.

 We understand that some dental treatments can be costly and leave you out of pocket.
 Our payment plans can help alleviate some of these stresses, helping you get the treatment you need and the smile you deserve today.

 Our interest-free payment plan for unexpected dental treatments that may need urgent attention.FIND OUT MORE

 If you need financial assistance and want immediate treatment, try one of our payment plans.FIND OUT MORE